10 Value Stocks To Invest In Now

 6. NRG Energy Inc. (NRG)

-As a utility with a P/E ratio of 2.79 and a 3.06% dividend yield, NRG Energy is clearly categorized as a value stock.
-After trading down a few percentage points in 2019 and in 2020, the stock had a bumpy ride in 2021 but is up significantly from its low point last fall.
+As a utility with a P/E ratio of 2.25 and a 3.85% dividend yield, NRG Energy is clearly categorized as a value stock.
 NRG is turning its focus toward more futuristic power technologies, and it has room to grow.

-Indeed, the stock is on the rise again following its May 6 earnings release, where the company reported earnings and revenue that beat Wall St. Journal estimates.
-Analysts reported by Yahoo Finance give the stock a “buy” rating and an average price target of $45.45 and a high target of $52.
+The stock was on the rise following its May 6 earnings release, where the company reported earnings and revenue that beat Wall Street estimates.
+Analysts reported by Yahoo Finance give the stock a “buy” rating and an average price target of $45.50, a slight upgrade over last month, and a high target of $52.

 As the Biden administration pushes forward on its green energy and infrastructure priorities, companies like NRG may be able to expand their reach into new technologies.